davidzd/skills/README.md

  - param - an name:value object ("param":{"border":"none","title":"Hello"}
  - musthave - a string
  - dependency - an level:dependency object, where dependency is "skill id":level object.
+ - nohint - true if you dont want autohint to be shown

 ## Hacking notes